Meet the Ethics Advisory Committee

 A fundamental principle that guides the Ethics Advisory Committee (EAC) in the discharge of its responsibility is that an effective Code of Ethics requires an orderly and fair administration and enforcement of its terms and requires full compliance by all members of the Association and all holders of Certificates.
 The EAC recognizes that each case must be judged on an individual basis and that no two cases are likely to be identical.
 Therefore, the EAC has the responsibility to exercise its judgment based on the merits of each case and on its interpretation of the Code.
 To learn more about the practices and procedures of the Committee, please read the Practices and Procedures of the Ethics Committee.

-The EAC consists of five current members of AAPL.
+The EAC consists of five current members of AAPL and on ex-officio position.
 These volunteers are appointed to two-year terms.

 Conflict of Interest Statement